 Due to the isolating nature of this workout, the upper trapezius has less work to do since the shoulder blades don’t elevate at the top.

-How to do the band lateral raise:
+How to raise the band lateral:

 - Hold a thin resistance band.